REMOD: Relation Extraction for Modeling Online Discourse: Related Work

 \subsection{Threats to Validity}

 No method is perfect and our approach suffers from a number of limitations, which we briefly describe here.
 The main limitation of our pipeline lies in its discrete structure, which is prone to cascading failures.
 Our main NLP tool, FRED, is a powerhouse of a tool and performed many important NLP tasks at once; however, it was not always completely accurate and many of our samples were returned as corrupted RDF graphs.
 Additionally, it was not always able to link the nodes to DBpedia, which limited the number of triples we could feed into our fact-checking algorithms.
 Cascading failures are common to many machine reading pipelines~\cite{mitchell2018never}.
 One way to overcome this issue would be to rely on a joint inference approaches~\cite{singh2013joint}.
 Another limitation of our methodology has to do with our use of distributed representations.
 For the task of fact-checking, the corpus is always growing; Node2Vec cannot generalize to unseen data and requires retraining.
 An inductive learning framework, such as GraphSAGE \cite{hamilton-graphsage}, can generate embeddings for unseen nodes, and is therefore a more practical algorithm for extending this pipeline.
 For the classification task, our machine learning models were relatively simple, and optimizing both the parameters and architecture of the neural network would likely see an increase in the accuracy and effectiveness of this method.
+Finally, a full evaluation of our method against transformer language models for relevant relation classification tasks~\cite{wu2019enriching} is left as future work.